rowr111/cubegarden/README.md

 First, we'll get up-to-date code from git and build it:
 * Open a ssh connection to the raspberry pi.
 * Do a git pull on ~/code/cubegarden to get the latest code.
-* To build the code, navigate to ~/code/cubegarden/src and run the command 'make -j3'
+* To build the code, navigate to ~/code/cubegarden/src and run the command `make -j3`

 ```
   cd ~/code/cubegarden/src